Ervand Abrahamian: Early life

 Ervand Vahan Abrahamian was born in 1940 in Tehran to Armenian parents.
 He attended three grades at the Mehr School in Tehran and was further educated in England at the prestigious Rugby School from 1954 to 1959.
 He then received his B.A. in modern history from St John's College, Oxford, in 1963.
 During this period, he studied with Keith Thomas and developed a focus on European history.

 After completing his undergraduate studies, Abrahamian moved to New York City, where he studied at Columbia University and received an M.A. in 1966.
-He then received a second M.A. from Oxford in 1968 and earned a Ph.D. from Columbia in 1969.
+He then received a second M.A. from Oxford in 1968 and earned a Ph.D. in political science from Columbia in 1969.
 His dissertation was titled, "Social Bases of Iranian Politics: The Tudeh Party, 1941-53."

 Abrahamian was an activist and a member of the Confederation of Iranian Students — National Union (CISNU) that opposed the rule of Shah Mohammad Reza Pahlavi in the 1960s and 1970s.
 In 1976, he was one of the vice chairpersons of the Committee for Artistic and Intellectual Freedom in Iran (CAIFI), a minor front of the Socialist Workers Party (SWP).